vippsas/management-api/management-api-faq.md

 See the API guide and API specification for the status of each endpoint.

-## How can I make featyre requests and give input?
+## How can I make feature requests and give input?

 Contact your partner manager or key account manager.